mabruras/sqapi/README.md

 This figure gives an overview of *sqAPI*s position within a storage system.
 As indicated within the figure, there is intended to deploy multiple *sqAPI* instances within the complete system.
-Each deployed sqAPI will have its own responsibility area (_active plugin_).
+Each deployed sqAPI will have its own area of responsibility (_active plugin_).

 ![sqAPI Overview](resources/images/sqapi_overview.png)